Legal history of China: Legal reforms under the 1982 Constitution

 In late 1982 the National People's Congress adopted a new state constitution.
-The 1982 state Constitution incorporates many provisions of the laws passed since 1978 and distinguishes between the functions of the state and of the party, mandating that "no organization or individual may enjoy the privilege of being above the Constitution and the law" (Article 5).
-This article had been interpreted by Chinese observers to include party leaders.
+The 1982 state Constitution incorporates many provisions of the laws passed since 1978 and distinguishes between the functions of the state and of the CCP, mandating that "no organization or individual may enjoy the privilege of being above the Constitution and the law" (Article 5).
+This article had been interpreted by Chinese observers to include CCP leaders.
 The state Constitution also delineated the fundamental rights and duties of citizens, including protection from defamation of character, illegal arrest or detention, and unlawful search.

 The National People's Congress and the local people's congresses continued to enact legislation to meet the juridical and other needs of their jurisdictions.
 The draft Law on Civil Procedure, in force from October 1982, provided guidelines for hearing civil cases.
 These cases constituted the majority of lawsuits in China, and in the 1980s the number was growing rapidly.
 In some of the lower courts almost all cases were civil.

 A major problem in implementing new criminal and civil laws was a critical lack of trained legal personnel.
 In August 1980 the Standing Committee of the National People's Congress had sought to remedy this shortage by passing the Provisional Act on Lawyers of the People's Republic of China, which took effect on January 1, 1982.
 Before the law went into effect, there were only 1,300 legal advisory offices and 4,800 lawyers in China.
 By mid-1983 the number had increased to 2,300 legal advisory offices staffed by more than 12,000 lawyers (approximately 8,600 full-time and 3,500 part-time).
 To meet the growing demand for lawyers, law institutes and university law departments that had been closed during the Cultural Revolution were reopened, and additional ones were established.
 By mid-1985 approximately 3,000 lawyers per year were graduating from the 5 legal institutes and 31 university law departments located throughout the country.